next-game-solutions/tronr/README.md

         respective safeguards in their code (e.g., breaking the queries into smaller chunks, with pauses in between).
-    -   As a result of the previous two points, `tronr` is *not* intended for development of high-load analytical application.
+    -   As a result of the previous two points, `tronr` is *not* intended for the development of high-load analytical applications.
 2. Many of the `tronr` functions return data in the form of [nested tibbles](https://tidyr.tidyverse.org/articles/nest.html) (see examples above).
 Arguably, this is a natural choice for such data,